splunk/splunk-app-twitter/README.md

 * In the Splunk web interface, from the App menu, select the Twitter app.
 And press "Continue to app setup page".

 * Enter your Twitter credentials and click "Save".

-  * If you don't already have a Twitter account, you can sign up for one at [https://twitter.com/](https://twitter.com/).
+(If you don't already have a Twitter account, you can sign up for one at [https://twitter.com/](https://twitter.com/).)

 * Wait 15 seconds or so for some tweets to be extracted.

-* Run a test search `index=twitter` to see the events.

-  * If you don't see any events, open `$SPLUNK_HOME/var/log/splunk/splunkd.log` and look for errors issued by ExecProcessor related to the `$SPLUNK_HOME/etc/apps/twitter/bin/twitter_stream.py` script.
+* Run the search `index=twitter` in Splunk to see the events.
+If you don't see any events, open `$SPLUNK_HOME/var/log/splunk/splunkd.log` and look for errors issued by ExecProcessor related to the `$SPLUNK_HOME/etc/apps/twitter/bin/twitter_stream.py` script.

 ## Dashboards and Searches